Illustration of hands holding a phone watching a video podcast

 It’s incredibly convenient for your audience to listen to, it can be incorporated into their lives with absolutely no friction and from a creator perspective, it’s got much lower production barriers than video.

-So, if you’re just getting started, focus on creating valuable, engaging content and delivering that consistently because consistency is the single biggest factor in podcasting success.
+So, if you’re just getting started, focus on creating valuable, engaging content and delivering that consistently.

 Then, when you’re nailing that and getting your episodes out, you can think about how to incorporate video in a way that’s right for your audience, your content and you.